TenebrisNoctua/ServerAuthority/docs/index.md

 #### Sending and Recieving Messages

 Let's assume we have 2 `AuroraScript`s in the `workspace` called: "Test_1", and "Test_2".
-And let's also assume we have 2 `Part`s the Behavior of these `AuroraScript`s are bound to.
+And let's also assume we have 2 `Part`s these Behavior `AuroraScript`s are bound to.

 Our system would be like this: